 The conference has changed venue and will be held in the Durham University Business School on Mill Hill Lane – the pre-conference afternoon and the two day conference will be held there as well.
 We will once again be at Durham Castle for our hospitality evening.

 Please note that the conference will close at approx 3.30 pm on the Friday afternoon and there will be a free bus back to the Railway Station.

 About the Conference

 This is a conference organised by the user community, for the user community.
-Whilst we welcome the involvement and support of Blackboard and other commercial companies, they have no influence on the conference theme, the programme or the content.
+Whilst we welcome the involvement and support of Blackboard and other commercial companies sponsoring the conference, they have no influence on the conference theme, the programme or the content.
 Delegates are free to offer constructive praise or criticism of any product as they see fit.

-This long-standing e-Learning event regularly attracts over 140 delegates – a few years ago we had to move to bigger premises because we had exceeded the old venue’s capacity!
-The audience is a mix of repeat attendees and first time visitors: learning technologists, librarians, academics, administrators and even the odd manager.
+This long-standing e-Learning event, in its 16th year, regularly attracts over 140 delegates – and the audience is a mix of repeat attendees and first time visitors: learning technologists, librarians, academics, administrators and even the odd manager.
 It is a great networking opportunity at a low price.